As an independent writer and commentator, I have a strong focus on corporate governance, ethics and the workings of the boardroom.

 In 2011, when I was writing extensively for the Financial Times’s non-executive director club, I launched ‘Board Talk’ to capture the nuances of journalistic observation that don’t always make it into a story for publication in the mainstream media.
 It was inspired by the women I spoke to as I covered the UK government’s drive for female representation in FTSE 350 boardrooms.
 I was urged by a female non-executive director to call it ‘Board Talk’ not ‘Bored Talk’, to liven up what was seen at the time as a very dull conversation both in and about Britain’s boardrooms.

 From the start, Board Talk attracted global attention and a loyal following.
 As it grew in confidence and widened its scope, it also gained generous commercial sponsorship.
 It was sponsored for four years by the software arm of ICSA: The Governance Institute, until ICSA Software was taken over.
-As Board Talk relaunches now, it is open to corporate sponsorship on the same terms as before: no editorial control.
+Board Talk is open to corporate sponsorship on the same terms as before: no editorial control.

-I am also on the steering group for the London-based cross-party think tank, the Centre for Progressive Capitalism, where I was in illustrious company in contributing the final chapter (on pensions) to a book published in June 2017.
+I was on the steering group for the London-based cross-party think tank, the Centre for Progressive Capitalism, where I was in illustrious company in contributing the final chapter (on pensions) to a book published in June 2017.
+I am now a Visiting Fellow at the Centre for Progressive Policy, which has succeeded CPC, and is fully funded by Lord David Sainsbury, as part of his work on public policy.

 As Special Consultant to the Dean of London Business School, Laura D’Andrea Tyson, I played an important role in her report on the Recruitment and Development of Non-Executive Directors, and am credited there.
 I have worked in headhunting in London at senior levels in a variety of firms and have a good understanding of the industry.